ziyanma/coding-interview/array/index.md

 Given an integer array nums where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.

 The question can be solved with straight-forward divide and conquor, but since it splits the array into three parts (left, root, and middle), it can give an uncomfortable indexing practice.
-Here I started out with approach # 3, not the cleanest, just to give you idea how to process indexes when they might be not obvious:
+Here I started out with **Lengthing**, not the cleanest, just to give you idea how to process indexes when they might be not obvious:

 ```
-// Start index + Length
+// Lengthing
 TreeNode* sortedArrayToBST(vector<int>& nums) {
     return sortedArrayToBST(nums, 0, nums.size());
 }